AntonRosenberg/2D_ROBOT/README.md

 # 2D_ROBOT

 The 2D_ROBOT project implements two A* algorithms for pathfinding in a 2D space with obstacles.
 The algorithms calculate either the shortest distance or the shortest time path from a starting point to a goal while avoiding obstacles.
+It is assumed for both cases that the robot can touch the obstacles but not go inside of them.
+Similarly the robot can touch the boundaries but not go outside of them.
+For example if an obstacle touches the boundar

 ## Features